InternetMaximalism/intmax2-mining-cli/docs/mainnet-quickstart.md

    <div align="center">
      <img src="../assets/mainnet-instruction/p3.png" width="600" alt="Mining CLI"></div>

-Mining has transitioned from Ethereum Mainnet to Base Network hence you wont be able to create a new config for mining but you would be able to continue with, overwrite or modify the existing mining config file.
+Mining has transitioned from Ethereum Mainnet to Base Network hence you won't be able to create a new config for mining but you would be able to continue with, overwrite or modify the existing mining config file.

 Here is the explanation of each setting: